close search bar

 Top open source licenses and legal risk for developers

-Software supply chain management needs license as well as security compliance
+Software supply chain management requires license as well as security compliance

 If you’re a software developer, you’re probably using open source components and libraries to build software.
 You know those components are governed by different open source licenses, but do you know all the license details?